A Double Delight for Bharat Rasayan Shareholders!

 - Fundamentals Still Rule: Long-term performance depends on revenue growth, margins, and management strategy, not just corporate actions.

-- Profit Booking Possible: Traders might book profits after the event, leading to short-term corrections.
+- Profit Booking Possible: Traders might book profits before the Ex-Date, leading to short-term corrections.

 At Acumen, we always remind investors: Corporate actions are short-term triggers, fundamentals are long-term drivers.